zetonteam/zeton_full_stack/README.md

 make load_data
 ```

+* Please note that loading the data is only possible while the application is running.

 7. Now the Dashboard view should present 2 examplary users.
+You can log in to platform with the following credentials:
+- login: `opiekun1`
+- password: `opiekun1`

+For more details about loaded data, take a look at the files in `zeton_django/fixtures` directory.

 8. To update submodules to latest version use command: